kbroughton/azure_cis_scanner/README.md

 az login
 ```

 Occasionally the ~/.azure/azureProfiles.json gets some non-ascii characters causing an error about unicode decoding.
+The cause is due to temporary
+[pyyaml instability](https://github.com/yaml/pyyaml/issues/193) due to support for python 3.7.
+The latest azure-cli now depends on
+pyyaml==4.2b4 while other components require 3.13.
+3.13 works for most builds, but
-The exact error depends on the OS.
+there may be occasions where pyyaml==4.2b4 must be forced in requirements.txt.
+The exact error depends on the OS, but looks something like:
 ```
     raise JSONDecodeError("Expecting value", s, err.value) from None json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)
 ```
-The current fix is to open the file and delete the (possiby invisible) characters inserted at the start of the file.
+The current fix is to open the file and delete the (possiby invisible) characters inserted at
+the start of ~/.azure/azureProfile.json.
+You may need an editor that can display invisible
+characters.
 Or delete the entire file and `az login` again.

 No Graphing:
 You may see the error "Unable to import matplotlib.
 No graphing available" even though matplotlib pip-installed fine.
-Check the install/ directory to see if there are specific aids for your platform.
+Check the `install` directory to see if there are specific aids for your platform.
 This may be an issue with virtualenvs
 not finding python correctly if `import matplotlib` works outside of the virtualenv.

 On 32-bit windows python the retry for creating a service principal sometimes failed.
 Try again.